ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Intervals of time consist of a start time and a duration.
 Intervals are half-open; that is, `start` is included and `(start + duration)` is excluded.
-A time that is before an `Interval`'s `start` is said to be before that interval.
+A time that is before the `start` of an `Interval` is said to be before that interval.
 A time that is equal to or after `Interval.start + Interval.duration` is said to be after the interval.
 A time that is either before or after an interval is said to be outside the interval.
 A time that is neither before nor after an interval is said to be inside or fall within the interval.

 ### VDAF Types